 Application of Bordeaux mixture @ 1% or copper oxychloride @ 0.3% effectively control the disease. |

 The ginger plant is ready to harvest after eight months of planting depending upon the maturity of the variety.
-The accurate ginger harvest time is when leaves turn yellow and the pseudo-stems begin to dry.
-The average ginger yield per acre is 15 to 20 tons of ginger rhizomes.
+The accurate ginger harvest time is when leaves turn yellow, and the pseudostems begin to dry.
+The average ginger yield per acre is 6 to 8 tons of ginger rhizomes.

 |